 When my daughter was young, we were obsessed with the movie.
 We bought the two volume book to see if we could channel our inner Julia Childs.
 Beuf Bourguignon was the first, (and last recipe) we made.
-(We have very fleeting obsessions).
+We have very fleeting obsessions:).
 We never called this recipe anything but BOOF!
 One word, pronounced just like Julia would in a high pitched enthusiastic voice.
 ‘What are you doing Mom’?….”Making BOOF !”.

-We spent at least fifty bucks on ingredients and toiled all day.
-In the end, it was a whole lot of work but a whole lot of fun!
-When I dug out the cookbook for this post and opened it up to the recipe, I found a note that she wrote.
+Recently, when I dug out the cookbook for this post and opened it up to the recipe, I found a note that she wrote.
 Put a big smile on this Mom’s face!
 Needless to say this recipe invokes wonderful memories.
 There is nothing like cooking with your kids to create meaningful time together.